cippall/Maxscript/animation-tools/viewport-preview/README.md

             7. bones
         - Viewport display is switched to Default Shading
         - Area to render is switched to View to avoid the region, cropt or blowup viewport rect obstructing the view.
-    * Pleae ensure the file is saved before running the script to avoid any data loss.
+    * Please ensure the file is saved before running the script to avoid any data loss.
-    *

 ## Credits